CellProfiler/tutorials/internal_use/docs/source/BeginnerSegmentation/BeginnerSegmentationPlugins.md

 Compare your parameters to the expert ones - how do they differ?
 Do you understand why some of these settings may have been chosen?

 ## What next?
-Want to know more about CellProfliler plugins and modules?
+Want to know more about CellProfiler plugins and modules?

 1. Read the [CellProfiler-plugins paper](https://pubmed.ncbi.nlm.nih.gov/37690102/).
 2. Read the [CellProfiler-plugins documentation](https://plugins.cellprofiler.org/).